atnihs/atnihs.github.io/about.md

 * [Subtle Patterns](http://subtlepatterns.com/)
 The background images of this blog come from this site.
 -->
+## Present
+* Newbie on the Web Security path and trying to take some time to learn about Pwned

 ## Useful stuff, and things I like
 * A mess in me and I'm looking for that